The family of Sigmund Dottenheimer

 Irene und Werner Dottenheimer © Stadtarchiv Gunzenhausen

-The oldest son, Joel ‘Fredi’, moved to Augsburg in 1929.
+The eldest son Fredi moved to Augsburg after attending Realschule in 1929.
 As at this time there were no signs of anti-Semitism, we can only suppose that he moved for business reasons.
-In 1930 the ground floor was rented out to a dentist.
-The dentist, Karl Liebl, opened his practice there and it was continued by Reinhard Carben of Markt Berolzheim as of 01.09.1937.
+He began an apprenticeship as a merchant there.

-In the interim years the Dottenheimer family suffered discrimination and business boycott, and Sigmund Dottenheimer and Max Straus closed their business in 1933.
-Sigmund Dottenheimer made two requests to the Gunzenhausen Town Council for permission to run a wine bar on Jewish holidays and to open a coffee business in his former offices.
-He based this on his financial difficulties.
-The Council rejected these requests on 17.
-October 1934, claiming that from a public point of view there was no need for them.
+Citing economic difficulties, Sigmund Dottenheimer submitted two requests to the Gunzenhausen City Council in 1934, requesting permission to serve wine on Jewish holidays and to establish a coffee shop in his company's former offices.
+The council rejected the requests on October 17, 1934, arguing that there was no public need for the business.

 Wilhelm Lux, a Gunzenhausen journalist and contemporary witness reported at length on this in magazine 44/1988 of "Alt Gunzenhausen" where he recognized in this "the complete brutality of the new rulers towards the Jewish population…" "One can only argue that pure malice was behind these harsh words and the intention to humiliate the Jewish population even further.
 According to Wilhelm Lux, the Jewish Dottenheimer family "belonged to the most respected within the Jewish community and enjoyed a considerable reputation amongst the non-Jewish population".